yash-tatvic/amplitude-dev-center/docs/data/destinations/google-ads-event-streaming.md

 2. Toggle **Status** from **Disabled** to **Enabled**.
 3. Save when finished.

+## Use Cases

+1. **Accurate Conversion Tracking:** The integration allows you to track conversions more accurately by sending Amplitude event data directly to Google Ads.
+This ensures that you can attribute conversions to specific user actions and events, helping you understand which aspects of your campaigns are driving results.
+2. **Optimizing Campaigns:** With real-time data from Amplitude, you can optimize your Google Ads campaigns based on user behavior and engagement.
+This means you can make data-driven decisions to allocate your budget to the most effective keywords, ad creatives, and targeting options.
+3. **Personalization:** By leveraging Amplitude's event data, you can create highly personalized ad campaigns.
+For example, you can use the data to target users who have completed specific actions on your website or app with tailored ad messages or offers.

 ## Common issues

 ### Stuck at the authentication step